Dementia 'Your Peace of Mind' Part Two

 A Mediterranean diet also appears to lower slow the progression to dementia in people who have the condition.
 Just like your car needs the right fuel to run smoothly, your brain thrives on a nutritious diet, providing the essential nutrients your brain needs to function at its peak.
 And remember, hydration is key!
 Drinking plenty of water keeps your brain sharp and focused.

-Nightly Recharge:
+Nightly Recharge

 Think of sleep as your brain's power nap.
 During sleep, your brain consolidates memories, processes information from the day, and flushes out toxins.
 A good night's rest allows you to wake up feeling refreshed, focused, and ready to tackle anything.
 Aim for 7-8 hours of quality sleep each night to keep your mind sharp and your cognitive function at its best.

 Education may not be the sole guardian of a healthy brain as we age.
 Research suggests that the consistent habit of mental stimulation is a stronger predictor.
 A study revealed that mentally sharp individuals in their 70s and 80s who actively engaged in stimulating activities were half as likely to develop mild cognitive impairment compared to those who participated the least.
-Examples of these activities include reading, writing, puzzles, board games, discussions, and even playing music.

 By taking charge of our well-being, we can empower ourselves for a sharper, healthier future.